Evandro-developer/projeto-pesquisenews-frontend/README.md

 - **Global Flexibility**: Users have the freedom to choose and switch languages, tailoring the app to their preferences.
 - **International Scalability**: The ability to add new languages makes [PesquiseNews](https://pesquisenews.com.br) a truly global news platform.

-### Conclusion
-The multilingual integration at [PesquiseNews](https://pesquisenews.com.br), combined with the advanced functionality of [NEWSAPI](https://newsapi.org), reflects our commitment to global inclusion and accessibility.
-We offer a personalized news experience for a diverse audience, highlighting our innovation and adaptability in the field of web development.
-Visit [PesquiseNews](https://pesquisenews.com.br) for an informative experience in your own language and discover how technology can unite the world through news.

 ## Responsiveness (UX)
 [PesquiseNews](https://pesquisenews.com.br) is designed to offer a consistent user experience across different resolution ranges:
 - **Mobile Devices (320px to 584px)**: The app is optimized for smartphones and mobile devices, providing an intuitive and user-friendly experience on smaller screens.